linode/linode-cloud-controller-manager/README.md

 #### Shared IP Load-Balancing
 **NOTE:** This feature requires contacting [Customer Support](https://www.linode.com/support/contact/) to enable provisioning additional IPs.

-Services of `type: LoadBalancer` can receive an external IP not backed by a NodeBalancer if `--bgp-node-selector` is set on the Linode CCM and either `--default-load-balancer` is set to `cilium-bgp` or the Service has the `service.beta.kubernetes.io/linode-loadbalancer-type` annotation set to `cilium-bgp`.
-Additionally, the `LINODE_URL` environment variable in the linode CCM needs to be set to "https://api.linode.com/v4beta".
+Services of `type: LoadBalancer` can receive an external IP not backed by a NodeBalancer if `--bgp-node-selector` is set on the Linode CCM and `--load-balancer-type` is set to `cilium-bgp`.
+Additionally, the `LINODE_URL` environment variable in the linode CCM needs to be set to "https://api.linode.com/v4beta" for IP sharing to work.

 This feature requires the Kubernetes cluster to be using [Cilium](https://cilium.io/) as the CNI with the `bgp-control-plane` feature enabled.